ibexa/documentation-developer/docs/tutorials/generic_field_type/6_settings.md

 # Step 6 - Implement Point 2D settings

 Implementing settings enables you to define the format for displaying the Field on the page.
-To do so, create the `format` field where you are able to change the way coordinates for Point 2D are displayed.
+To do so, create the `format` field where you're able to change the way coordinates for Point 2D are displayed.

 ## Define field type format